Review: ToeJam & Earl: Back in the Groove

 Toejam & Earl: Back in the Groove is definitely an odd title.
 It has a focus on exploration over combat, and embraces randomness in a way that keeps things exciting.
 While it’s likely not for everyone, it’s definitely a unique game in this day and age, and is worth a shot for that alone.

-Review copy provided by HumaNature Studios for Steam.
+Review copy provided by HumaNature Studios for PC.
 Screenshots provided by reviewer.